No Limit (1935 film)

-No Limit is a 1935 British musical comedy starring George Formby and Florence Desmond.
-The film, which was directed by Monty Banks, was made on location at the TT motorcycle race on the Isle of Man.
+No Limit is a 1935 British musical comedy film directed by Monty Banks and starring George Formby and Florence Desmond.
+It was written by Tom Geraghty, Fred Thompson based on a story by Walter Greenwood, and was made on location at the TT motorcycle race on the Isle of Man.
 It was the first of eleven films that Formby made for Associated Talking Pictures.

 Although Formby had already made two moderately successful films (Boots!
 Boots! and Off the Dole), No Limit was the film that put him on the road to stardom.